databricks/spark-training/ampcamp/blinkdb.md

    Before you do any querying, you will need to tell BlinkDB where the data is and define its schema.

    <pre class="prettyprint lang-sql">
    blinkdb> create external table wikistats (dt string, project_code string, page_name string, page_views int, bytes int) row format delimited fields terminated by ' ' location '/wiki/pagecounts';
    <span class="nocode">OK
    Time taken: 0.232 seconds</span></pre>

-   <b>FAQ:</b> If you see the following errors, don’t worry.
+   **FAQ:** If you see the following errors, don’t worry.
 Things are still working under the hood.

    <pre class="nocode">
    12/08/18 21:07:34 ERROR DataNucleus.Plugin: Bundle "org.eclipse.jdt.core" requires "org.eclipse.core.resources" but it cannot be resolved.
    12/08/18 21:07:34 ERROR DataNucleus.Plugin: Bundle "org.eclipse.jdt.core" requires "org.eclipse.core.runtime" but it cannot be resolved.
    12/08/18 21:07:34 ERROR DataNucleus.Plugin: Bundle "org.eclipse.jdt.core" requires "org.eclipse.text" but it cannot be resolved.</pre>

-   <b>FAQ:</b> If you see errors like these, you might have copied and pasted a line break, and should be able to remove it to get rid of the errors.
+   **FAQ:** If you see errors like these, you might have copied and pasted a line break, and should be able to remove it to get rid of the errors.

    <pre>13/02/05 21:22:16 INFO parse.ParseDriver: Parsing command: CR
    FAILED: Parse Error: line 1:0 cannot recognize input near 'CR' '&lt;EOF&gt;' '&lt;EOF&gt;'</pre>